 Some will wonder why I have picked out these 2 examples, which happen to be a couple of the most trustworthy LICs I know out there.
+They are quite popular with dividend investing blogs in Australia.
+Also with the crowd that embraces the Peter Thornhill style of investing.
 It is because if we have to examine their performance reporting with a fine tooth comb on occasions to see how they are going, what can we expect from the other 100 plus LICs out there?
 Remember there are no standardised regulated performance reporting when it comes to LICs.

 With the examples above I don’t think there is anything necessarily wrong about how they are presenting their performance numbers with their new formatting.
 I would prefer to see consistency though whatever the LIC chooses, stick with the same method.
 It could be a sign however they are feeling a bit under pressure from their numbers versus the benchmark over the last 5 years.
 Also to some extent regarding their nominal returns.
 To their credit the current format is still presenting their own numbers net of fees, so they are well ahead of many other LICs in terms of integrity of reporting.